apisearch-io/php-client/README.md

 );
 ```

+### Item manipulation

 After the creation of an Item instance, or even after its retrieval from the
-repository, you can manage all metadata items by using the getters and the
+repository, you can manage all metadata (single metadata and indexed metadata)
-setters of the class.
+values by using the specific getters and setters.

 ```php
 $metadata = $item->getMetadata();